 As more people and organizations join in our effort, the options for learning will likely expand, but initially, we’re focusing on four primary pathways to share information and accelerate learning.

-The first of what we hope to be annual workshops will be a virtual workshop on May 23, 2019.
-In the future these events may be held live.
-These will not be major conferences with a scattering of breakout sessions and speakers, but they will be smaller gatherings that will focus on specific training, knowledge sharing and exercises to equip participants with skill development to enhance population health efforts.
-These workshops will be ideal for groups of people from multiple sectors in a community to attend and accelerate their efforts to work together to address complex population health issues.
+The virtual workshop will be held on May 23, 2019.
+These will not be major conferences with a scattering of breakout sessions and speakers but more local gatherings which focus on training, knowledge sharing, and exercises to equip participants with skill development to enhance population health efforts.
+These workshops, conducted with a combination of webinars and web-conference calls, will be ideal for groups of people from multiple sectors in a community to attend and accelerate their efforts to work together to address complex population health issues.
+It is usually not possible for a large group of community stakeholders to fly to some city and all learn together.
+This model will leverage technology to allow community coalition members to get a full-day conference experience right in their own community, and by learning together (and having discussions together over the course of the day), they will be better positioned to agree on actions to move forward.

-The Website will be a place to find information that is specifically focused on learning how to advance population health practices in the areas that the PopHLC will be focusing.
-It will provide an abundance of valuable (and free) resources, such as white papers, recorded Webinars, videos, links to resource hubs, and organized links to relevant websites that others have created.
+The website will provide an abundance of valuable (and free) resources, such as white papers, recorded webinars, videos, links to resource hubs, and organized links to relevant websites that others have created.
+It will also link to other resource hubs.

-Starting in June 2019, we plan to have monthly, one-hour Webinars that will feature one technique or topic, one case study, and one featured technology.
-These webinars, which will be free during 2019, will help keep population health leaders inspired and aware of ideas, tools, and innovations that they can adopt to improve efforts in their communities.
+Starting in June 2019 we will host monthly, one-hour webinars that feature one technique or topic, one case study, and one featured technology.
+These webinars, which will be free during 2019, will help keep population health leaders inspired and aware of ideas, tools, and innovation they can adopt to improve efforts in their communities.

 One of the benefits of participating in the PopHLC is the opportunity to connect with people who can advance your work in addressing population health issues.
 Part of that networking will involve connecting people with existing social media platforms (like https://community.healthdoers.org/, https://www.100mlives.org/join/#100mlivescommunity and https://hub.nic-us.org/).
 We don’t need to create another competing social media platform.
 We will work to systematically connect people who can work together in ways that will enhance each of their efforts by combining them in ways that create far more inspiring examples of success than if they were working independently.